Rain and Temperature dynamics on Komodo Island

 > During 2004-2006, annual temperature dynamic in Loh Liang valley showed a similar pattern, with the highest in November and the lowest in August.
 In general, 2006 daily average temperature was lower than previous years.

 > The highest temperature in Loh Liang valley was 36.6oC on November 2006 during midday and the lowest was 15.6oC on August 2006 in the morning.
-Daily temperature dynamic inside Komodo dragons nests in Loh Liang Valley was higher than that in the environment (outside nest) temperature.
+Daily temperature dynamic inside Komodo dragon’s nests in Loh Liang Valley was higher than that in the environment (outside nest) temperature.
 Hill nest has wider temperature range (27°- 32°C) and less fluctuated compared to ground nest (28° - 31°C).

 Acknowledgement

 We acknowledged Tim Jessop (CRES USA / Victoria Zoos Australia) and KNP staff who has helped us during the study, especially for Matheus Ndawapunga, Alo Sahu, Ayat, and Tresna.
 This study was conducted with support from the Zoological Society of San Diego, American Association of Zoos and Aquariums, and the European Association of Zoos and Aquaria.
-Approval for research was
+Approval for research was conducted under a MoU between the Zoological Society of San Diego and The Nature Conservancy (Indonesia Program) and the Indonesian Department of Forest Protection and Nature Conservation (PHKA).

 No comments: